davidesestiliwork/MyWebProject2/README.md

 GenerateAndDownloadHash is a servlet that generate checksums in BSD-style.

-Is optimized for Wildlfy 10.1.
+Has been tested on Wildlfy 10.1/Tomcat 9.

 See src/config.properties for configuration.